gateio/gateapi-go/docs/FuturesApi.md

 > []BatchFuturesOrder CreateBatchFuturesOrder(ctx, settle, futuresOrder, optional)

-Create a batch of futures orders
+Create a batch of futures orders.

 - Up to 10 orders per request - If any of the order's parameters are missing or in the wrong format, all of them will not be executed, and a http status 400 error will be returned directly - If the parameters are checked and passed, all are executed.
 Even if there is a business logic error in the middle (such as insufficient funds), it will not affect other execution orders - The returned result is in array format, and the order corresponds to the orders in the request body - In the returned result, the `succeeded` field of type bool indicates whether the execution was successful or not - If the execution is successful, the normal order content is included; if the execution fails, the `label` field is included to indicate the cause of the error - In the rate limiting, each order is counted individually